waylad/moonwar/README.md

 The game is built with PhaserJS, a 2D Javascript game engine that allows you to pilot the ship and fire at enemies.
 Use the directional arrows to move the ship and press the space bar to fire.
 Try to kill the enemy ship, but be careful not to get hit.
 You have 30 health points then it's game over.
 Enemies have various health points depending on their level and your responses in the stories.
 When the enemy is destroyed, it drops some loot.
 Move your ship over it to get it into your inventory.
 ![](https://endofspace.io/assets/screenshots/level-2.png)

 Then open your inventory to see all the parts you have found.
 Drag and drop a ship part to its corresponding area on your ship to upgrade that part.
 An Trust EVM transaction opens that will actually modify your NFT metadata and image on-chain with the new part.
-[You can check an explorer to verify the transaction](https://mumbai.Trust EVMscan.com/tx/0x742bf07e995faddfabc23262fe1ddce4b85c22eea46e753fc1298a30c58cd6d1).
+[You can view the transaction on TrustScan](https://trustscan.one/tx/0x485e079c357ef2d1f53247016ea3843334a25b8a627d3107ef6b63dc9969da2c).
 ![](https://endofspace.io/assets/screenshots/inventory.png)

-Each part are more or less powerfull.
-Some engines make you fater, some weapons deal more damages, ans so on.
+Each part are more or less powerful.
+Some engines make you faster, some weapons deal more damages, and so on.

 Finally, once you have destroyed the enemy, you can move to the next area.
 Click the star icon to open the galaxy map.
 You can fly your ship to the stars in range.
 Click the one you want to move to and be ready to fight an harder enemy.
 ![](https://endofspace.io/assets/screenshots/map.png)